-1.1 Course prefix and number: PH 3811.2 Course title: Community Health

-- 2. Current prerequisites/corequisites/special requirements: PH 261 or appropriate background. - 3.
-Proposed prerequisites/corequisites/special requirements: PH 100 or PH 261 or 21 hours of Foundations and Exploration courses or permission of instructor. - 4.
-Rationale for the revision of prerequisites/corequisites/special requirements: PH 381 is a required course for some majors and minor programs, however, PH 261 is not a requirement for some of these programs.
+1. Identification of course: 1.1 1.2 Course prefix and number: PH 381 Course title: Community Health 2.
+Current prerequisites/corequisites/special requirements: PH 261 or appropriate background.
+3. Proposed prerequisites/corequisites/special requirements: PH 100 or PH 261 or 21 hours of Foundations and Exploration courses or permission of instructor.
+4. Rationale for the revision of prerequisites/corequisites/special requirements: PH 381 is a required course for some majors and minor programs, however, PH 261 is not a requirement for some of these programs.
 Most students enter the Public Health program with about 30 hours.
-Adding PH 100 or 21 hours of Foundations and Exploration courses or permission of instructor streamlines the registration process. - Effect on completion of major/minor sequence: None.
+Adding PH 100 or 21 hours of Foundations and Exploration courses or permission of instructor streamlines the registration process.
+5. Effect on completion of major/minor sequence: None.
 Additional prerequisites were added to PH 381.
-Students who earn credit in PH 261 will be able to enroll in PH 381. - 6.
-Proposed term for implementation: Winter 2018 - 7.
-Dates of prior committee approvals:

-Department/ Unit: Public Health 2/3/2017 CHHS Undergraduate Curriculum Committee 2/24/2017 Undergraduate Curriculum Committee 03/23/2017 University Senate
+Students who earn credit in PH 261 will be able to enroll in PH 381.
+6. Prop osed term for implementation: Winter 2018 7.
+Date s of prior committee approvals: Depa urtment/ Unit: Public Health 2/3/2017 СНН S Undergraduate Curriculum Committee 2/24/2017 Unde ergraduate Curriculum Committee Univ ersity Senate

-College of Health and Human Services Department of Public Health Proposal to Revise Course Prerequisites/Corequisites (Information)
+College of Health and Human Services Department of Public Health Proposal to Revise Course Prerequisites/Corequisites (Consent Item)

-1. Identification of course: Course prefix and number: PH 383 1.1 Course title: Biostatistics in the Health Science es 2.
-Current prerequisites/corequisites/special requirem nents: MATH 109 or MATH 116 or higher 3.
-Proposed prerequisites/corequisites/special require ments: MATH 109 or 115 or higher 4.
+1. Identification of course: Course prefix and number: PH 383 1.1 Course title: Biostatistics in the Health Science s 2.
+Current prerequisites/corequisites/special requirements: MATH 109 or MATH 116 or highe 3.
+Proposed prerequisites/corequisites/special requirements: MATH 109 or 115 or higher 4.
 Rationale for the revision of prerequisites/corequisites/special requirements: The new MATH 115 created by the MATH Department places emphasis on algebra topics which support applications in social and life sciences.
 This is a better fit for the Public Health program and exposes students to concepts to be successful in PH 383.
-5. Effect on completion of major/minor sequence: Non choose to take MATH 116 will be able to enroll in PH · · · · · · · · · · · · · · · · · · · 6.
-Proposed term for implementation: Winter 2018 7.
-Dates of prior committee approvals: Department/ Unit: Public Health 2/3/2017 CHHS Undergraduate Curriculum Committee 2/24/2017 Undergraduate Curriculum Committee 03/23/2017 University Senate
+5. Effect on completion of major/minor sequence: None.
+Students who already have credit or choose to take MATH 116 will be able to enroll in PH 383.
+6. Proposed term for implementation: Winter 2018 7.
+Dates of prior committee approvals: Department/ Unit: Public Health 2/3/2017 CHHS Undergraduate Curriculum Committee 2/24/2017 Undergraduate Curriculum Committee

+University Senate

-College of Health and Human Services Department of Public Health Proposal to Revise Course Prerequisites/Corequisites (Information)
+College of Health and Human Services Department of Public Health Proposal to Revise Course Prerequisites/Corequisites (Consent Item)